taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 };
 ~~~~~~~~

 Only the second action needs to be intercepted in your `storyReducer` to store the stories.
-The first action is only used to trigger the saga in your root saga.
-Don't forget to remove the sample stories in your reducers.
+The first action is only used to activate the saga in your root saga.
+Don't forget to remove the sample stories in your reducers, because they are coming from the API now.

 {title="src/reducers/story.js",lang="javascript"}
 ~~~~~~~~